dweaver/freeboard/README.md

 });
 ```

+### Smoke Test

+#.)
+Load a dashboard for a new device, verify resources are listed
+#.)
+Load a dashboard for an old device, verify resources are listed

 ### Copyright

 Copyright © 2013 Jim Heising (https://github.com/jheising)<br/>Copyright © 2013 Bug Labs, Inc. (http://buglabs.net)<br/>Licensed under the **MIT** license.